NatJWalker-Hale/DODA/README.md

 * DODA_alpha: the reduced DODAa sequences used to produce the tree in Figure S16
 * DODA_asr: the subsampled DODAa alignment used to produce the tree in Fig Figure 7 and Figure S12

 trees contains the newick files of the inferred DODA trees, inferred from the cleaned (-cln) version of each alignment.
 Labels are Rapid Boostrap Support and SH-aLRT support (RBS/SH).
 The Caryophyllales tree was inferred from the alignment as is, and branch labels are RBS only.

+If you have any questions with these scripts or data, don't hesitate to open an issue or contact me directly at nw387@cam.ac.uk